DFE-Digital/dsi-tools/README.md

 ## Developers: Tips for when working on the cmdlets

+The official Microsoft PowerShell extension can be used to ensure automatic formatting and code analysis when using Visual Studio Code.

 It is useful to re-import the cmdlets module when editing on the cmdlets.

 Cmdlets can be re-imported into an existing PowerShell session with the following command: